On photo AS17-134-20425:

 I will not adapt the sizes so that the astronauts of the two pictures have the same sizes, because it's a demonstration about positions and not about sizes.

 And on the animation we can see two things:

-- the pairs of the three objects of the jeep (the wheel, the high gain antenna, and the camera) show a vertical shift which is quite close.
+- The pairs of the three objects of the rover (the wheel, the high gain antenna, and the camera) show a vertical shift which is quite close.

 - But the pairs of these objects show a lateral shift (parallel to the horizontal of the photo) which is very different: This is because laterally they are not at the same distance from the astronaut; the camera which is the object which is laterally the farthest away from the astronaut shows the strongest lateral shift.